Precision medicines, blood-restricting bands, teletherapy — ground-breaking technologies like these will shape the medical world in the coming year.

 The first medication helps control inflammation while the second provides immediate relief when symptoms flair.

-Inhalers are efficient when they’re used correctly, but up to 94 percent of people who use them don’t do so in the proper manner.
+Inhalers are efficient when they’re used correctly, but up to

 “Standard of care works for approximately 90 percent of all patients when taken correctly and as prescribed,” Tonya A. Winders, president and chief executive officer of the Allergy & Asthma Network, told Healthline.